 I think it would be beneficial to encourage leaders to be “enablers” instead of “blockers,” and create a culture where failing is expected, and where testing is a standard process in every project.

 These 4 Business Model Canvas tips, along with other ideas inspired by Alex’s Strategyzer Masterclass, are concepts I’m already implementing into my own business.
-If you would like to try that too or need help to start, check out our workshops.
-They are worth giving a try.

 One thing is for sure though.
 I will be putting the new concepts to the test before investing too much money into them!